aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotFieldSortSetting/IsSortByLabels/_index.md

 ## IsSortByLabels function

-Indicates whether sorting the field by itself or data field.
+Indicates whether to sort the field by itself or data field.

 ```go